alifa2try/phunter/README.md

 # phunter V2.0.0

-Phunter is a tool that gathers phone numbers from all the pages on a target website and save it to a csv file with the name of the target domain as the name of the csv file.
+Phunter is a tool that gathers phone numbers from all the pages on a target website perform OSINT on the numbers and save it to a csv file with the name of the target domain as the name of the csv file.
+Phunter can also accepts a single number or a list of numbers.
 For now phunter works on only Nigerian numbers written in any format.

 ## Installation